thenaserov/JS_practice/README.md

 # JS_practice

-I am learning JS for the purpose of releasing web applications This repository is of my studies and researches
+I am learning the basics of JS

+I will keep everything nice and clean